rkaunismaa/NLP4HTML/README.md

 Notice the order in which we create these objects.
 We create the db, then added the tables, then we created the 4 models for those 4 tables, then the controllers for each of those models, then just one catalog.js route file in the routes folder, then update the app.js to include those new routes.

 3:45pm [Express Tutorial Part 5: Displaying library data](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Displaying_data) We now move onto creating the views.

+4:32pm So now at the point where the home page is correctly pulling back the record counts of each table.
+This is the part I was UNABLE to get to work with MySQL and Sequelize.